-Mark Linder was only in his twenties when he was diagnosed with a brain tumor.
-A Peoria native, he graduated from Richwood High School.
-He then attended and graduated from Southern Illinois University in 1997.
+Mark was only in his 20’s when he was diagnosed with a brain tumor.
+A Peoria native, he graduated from Richwood High School and then Southern Illinois University in 1997.
 He completed his studies for a Masters degree in Industrial Occupational Psychology in 1997 from Western Kentucky University.

-Mark’s goal was to create a place where brain tumor survivors and those still fighting the battle can come and support each other in this battle.
-In an effort to reach out to other brain tumor survivors and to help raise funds for Brain Tumor research, Mark founded the Mark Linder Walk for the Mind in 2003.
-The Walk is a way to unite those individuals and their families and to raise funds to support brain tumor research in hopes to find a cure.
+Mark’s goal was to create a place where brain tumor survivors and those still fighting the battle can come and support one another in this battle.
+In an effort to reach out to other brain tumor survivors and to help raise funds for brain tumor research, Mark founded the Walk for the Mind in 2003.
+The Walk is a way to unite those individuals and their families as well as to raise funds to support brain tumor research in hopes to find a cure.

 Every year over 86,000 Americans are living with a primary brain tumor.
 Brain tumors are the leading cause of cancer-related deaths in males aged 20-39 and the 5th leading cause of death in women aged 20-39.
 They are also the 2nd most common solid tumor in children.